 Presented to: An individual or multiple recipients where all members of the group could be judged to have made a crucial contribution(s) to the overall outcome

-Scope: For outstanding contributions to the fundamentals of any aspect of electronic circuits and systems that has a long-term significance or impact
+Scope: For an outstanding contribution to the fundamentals of any aspect of electronic circuits and systems that has a long-term significance or impact

 Prize: The award consists of bronze medal, certificate, and honorarium.

-Basis for judging: In the evaluation process, the following criteria are considered: impact, perceived long term and fundamental nature of the contribution(s), originality, publication of significant and profound new and non-obvious result or an approach in a subject area which relates to the circuits and systems, but which has broader impact across other aspects of Electronic or Electrical Engineering, patents, starting a company based on a fundamental contribution, and the quality of the nomination.
+Basis for judging: In the evaluation process, the following criteria are considered: impact; perceived long-term and fundamental nature of the contribution(s); originality; publication of a significant and profound new and nonobvious result or an approach in a subject area that relates to the circuits and systems, but which has broader impact across other aspects of electronic or electrical engineering; patents; starting a company based on a fundamental contribution; and the quality of the nomination.

 Nomination deadline: 31 January